-What is a clicker?
+What is a Dog Clicker?

 We always begin by teaching puppies that when they hear a click, it means they are going to receive a treat.
 This is known as “loading the clicker.”
-In a distraction free environment and your puppy on a leash, take your clicker and hold it in your hand so that your thumb is on the button (I prefer to hold the clicker behind my back or in a coat pocket to muffle the sound as it can startle some puppies in the beginning.)
-Press down and you should hear a clicking noise, once you’ve done that, immediately reward your puppy with a treat.
+In a distraction-free environment and when your puppy is on a leash, take your clicker and hold it in your hand so that your thumb is on the button (I prefer to hold the clicker behind my back or in a coat pocket to muffle the sound as it can startle some puppies in the beginning.)
+Then, press down and you should hear a clicking noise.
+Once you’ve done that, immediately reward your puppy with a treat.

 Waits patiently for food?
 Click and treat!
 Whines at the door to let you know they need to go potty?
 Click and treat!
 Comes to you whenever you say their name?
 Click and treat!
 Sits instead of jumping on your guest?
 Click and treat!
 Gives you their paw when your training?
 Click and treat!

 Or, maybe your puppy jumps at you frantically each time you go to the kitchen.
 Here you’d want to begin with clicking every time all four paws are on the ground, gradually making them work more for the reward and requiring they keep all four paws on the ground for longer periods of time.
-Another option would be clicking when they sit down in frustration as their jumping is receiving no acknowledgement.
-In these examples you’re saying, “Don’t do that, but do this instead.”
+Another option would be clicking when they sit down in frustration as their jumping is receiving no acknowledgment.
+In these examples, you’re saying, “Don’t do that, but do this instead.”

 The possibilities are endless, but it does take time and consistency to ingrain these behaviors into them to the point where you no longer need to click and reward.
 For those looking to train their puppies with positive reinforcement only, I suggest at least the first year of the dog’s life is clicking and rewarding all the behaviors you like, all the time.
-Their is a limitation in what you can achieve with this method, but a lot can be accomplished.
+There is a limitation in what you can achieve with this method, but a lot can be accomplished.

 So if you have a puppy and you haven’t started working with your puppy yet, I highly recommend you run out, buy a clicker, and get started with training your puppy!